ColoredCow/resources/elixir/installation/README.md

 # Installation

-This document covers installation guidelines that helps developer to setup their development machine for Laravel.
+This document covers installation guidelines that helps developer to setup their development machine for Elixir.

 ### Mac OS
 1. [Installation Guide](/elixir/installation/MACOS.md)